top of page

 The eligibility criteria to adopt from India is:

 • Married couples and single applicants may adopt from India.
 Couples must be married for at least two years.
 Common law marriage is not accepted.
-Unfortunately, India does not permit same sex applicants to adopt.

 • The minimum age difference between the child and either of the prospective adoptive parents should not be less than 25 years.